 What did you do on your lunch break today?
 Did you even take one?
 It’s not easy to take a break at times, but I’ve found the way I spend my lunch hour certainly affects how productive I am for the rest of the day.

-Now I used to be one of the worst offenders for not breaking away from my computer over lunch and it’s fair to say I had a desk covered in crumbs and sometimes suffered writer’s block as a result.
-That was until I realised the value of using my lunch-time hour to network.
+Now I used to be one of the worst offenders for not breaking away from my computer over lunch.
+As a result, I had a desk and keyboard covered in crumbs and suffered writer’s block in the afternoons.
+That was until I realised the value of using my lunch hour to network.

 • To learn one new digital skill on the bus to work each day

 • Comment on at least one blog each day